openstack-archive/docs-specs/specs/liberty/openstacklabs.rst

 Proposed change
 ===============

-* The work will be carried out by OpenStack Labs, speciality team.
+* The work will be carried out by openstack-labs, speciality team.
 * Creation of new repository.
 * Migrating labs folder under training-guides to the new repository:

   * Setup a new github repository for migration. using git-filter on the labs section of training guides.
-  * Propose a new repository in OpenStack and import content from github repository.
+  * Propose a new repository in openstack and import content from github repository.

 Alternatives